halloverden/symfony-route-deprecation-bundle/README.md

 ## Usage

-The `@DeprecatedRoute` annotation extends `Symfony Route`, and lets you mark an endpoint as deprecated and/or expired (and optionally make the endpoint inaccessible) by exposing these options:
+The `@DeprecatedRoute` annotation extends `Symfony\Component\Routing\Annotation\Route`, and lets you mark an endpoint as deprecated and/or expired (and optionally make the endpoint inaccessible) by exposing these options:
 - `since` is a date value that defines the moment in which a route becomes deprecated.
 If the current date is equal or greater than the value of since, the header `Deprecation` will be set on the response, like so:
  `Deprecation: date="Wed, 01 Jan 2020 00:00:00 GMT"`.